CanPeng123/Faster-ILOD/README.md

 The code for loading VOC dataset to the model is written on Faster-ILOD/maskrcnn_benchmark/data/datasets/voc.py

+The path for putting VOC dataset is on Faster-ILOD/maskrcnn_benchmark/config/paths_catalog.py

 ### COCO dataset training

 e2e_faster_rcnn_R_50_C4_1x_Source_model_COCO.yaml: config and dataset settings for source model (ResNet50) trained on COCO dataset.